Jantaroshi/Solana-SPL-token-bulk-distributor-directly-to-wallet/README.md

+#Solana SPL token bulk distributor directly to wallet

 Super simple tool to distribute SPL tokens on Solana.

-Distribute easily, quickly and cheaply directly to addresses.
+Distribute easily, quickly and cheaply directly to addresses in your list.

 Tested on devnet and mainnet.